pinkertoncs/cp1-workspace/semester-1/unit-04/03-lists-and-iteration/README.md

 - You can use nesting to repeat loops
 - The code in the body of the **outer loop (for i ...)** will execute 5 times total
-- the code in the boy of the **inner loop (for j ...)** will executer 25 times total - 5 times for each run of the outer loop
+- the code in the body of the **inner loop (for j ...)** will executer 25 times total - 5 times for each run of the outer loop
 - Study the example below
     - note the use of the **tab character: \\t**